Averroes Ai Automated Visual inspection software

 • Resolution records: Repair steps and verification

-This information forms the backbone of modern quality control systems.
+This information forms the backbone of effective defect data management systems.

 Why Managing Defect Data Matters